 This statement describes how and for what purpose your data is collected and used and what choices you have in connection with personal data.

-The party responsible for the collection, processing and use of your personal data, in accordance with Article 4 No. 7 GDPR is
+The responsible party for the collection, processing, and use of your personal data, in accordance with Art.
+4 Nr.
+7 GDPR is:

 First Climate AG

 61118 Bad Vilbel